BAJAJ FINSERV DIRECT LIMITED

 What is a Client Master Report (CMR)?

-A Client Master Report (CMR) is a detailed document issued by your Depository Participant (DP) that consolidates all personal, account, and transaction details related to your demat account.
+A Client Master Report (CMR) is a document issued by a Depository Participant (DP) that records the registered personal, bank, nominee, and demat account details of an account holder, as maintained with the depository.

 View More